microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAssignmentRequest.md

 ## DESCRIPTION
 In Azure AD Entitlement Management, create a new accessPackageAssignmentRequest object.
-This operation is used to assign a user to an access package, or to remove an access package assignment.
+This operation is used to assign a user to an access package, update the assignment, or to remove an access package assignment.

 ## EXAMPLES